aws/aws-logging-dotnet/samples/Log4net/BasicAWSCredentialsConfigurationExample/README.md

 ﻿#Introduction
-This project shows you how to configure AWS CloudWatchLog with AWS basic credentials.
+This project shows you how to configure AWS CloudWatch Logs with basic AWS credentials.

 It is useful for a project that is not hosted on an AWS environment, e.g. other dedicated servers, on-premise server.